KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-02-06-hydrogen-molecular-ion.md

 There are two things to note.
 First, notice how similar the MOs of the united-atom limit is to the actual MOs (with $D = 2.0$).
 Second, the MOs of the separated-atom limit is the exact same as the combination of AOs used for obtaining LCAO-MOs.

-# Now Thinking With Graphs
+# Now Thinking with Graphs

 When the internuclear distance changes and the wavefunction of the HMI morphs accordingly, their energies also change.
 Let us investigate the electronic energy - total energy except repulsion between the two nuclei.